 Are you one of the millions of people who will stream entertainment content from Kodi today?
 If so, have you taken steps to secure your streams from external surveillance?
 In this article, we’ll try to find out if using TunnelBear for Kodi is a good idea.

 Installing a Virtual Private Network (VPN) like TunnelBear for use with Kodi is essential.
 VPNs and Kodi are a good fit, providing extra protection where it is really needed.
 And they offer much more than that, too.

 This review will assess the merits of TunnelBear, one of the world’s leading VPNs.
 And we’ll see whether TunnelBear is the answer to your Kodi needs.
 But first, let’s look at why VPNs matter to the Kodi community.

 What makes a great Kodi VPN?

 Using a VPN with Kodi is absolutely essential.
 Whether you are intending to stream perfectly legitimate channels, or skirting the borders of legality, a VPN will have numerous benefits.

-Encryption protects Kodi streams from snoopers, while helping to neutralize ISP throttling.
-A good VPN also helps to work around geo-blockers imposed by services like Netflix, while anonymizing your identity – another protection against state or corporate surveillance.
+Encryption protects Kodi streams from snoopers while helping to neutralize ISP throttling.
+A good VPN also helps to work around geo-blockers imposed by services like Netflix, while anonymizing your identity – another protection against a state or corporate surveillance.

 With those aims in mind, here are some things to look for in a great Kodi VPN: